|

 Socket: Creating a client application

 A client application of a socket server connects to a standard server to exchange information via a socket.
-Example: A client WINDEV application can connect to a standard news server on Internet.
+Example: A WINDEV client application can connect to a standard Internet news server.

-Socket: How a client application works Step 1: Connecting to the server To connect to a server socket, all you have to do is use SocketConnect.
+Socket: Principle of a client application Step 1: Connect to the server To connect to a server socket, all you have to do is use SocketConnect.
 This function makes a connection request to the server.
 The socket is identified by its port and address.
-Step 2: Exchanging data Once two machines have connected their sockets, a communication channel is established between them.
+Step 2: Data exchange Once two machines have connected their sockets, a communication channel is established between them.
 These two machines can read from and write character strings to the socket.
-Remark: To avoid locking the applications, the management of incoming messages is often performed by a specific thread (for more details, see Managing threads).
+Note: To avoid blocking applications, IncomingData is often managed by a specific thread (for more details on threads, see Managing threads).
 To read from and write to the socket of the server, the WINDEV client application must use SocketRead and SocketWrite.
-Caution: To start a read operation, a write operation must have been done previously.
-For example: - The client machine writes to the socket: it sends a request to the server.
+Caution: To perform a read, a write must have been performed..
+For example: - The client computer writes to the socket: it sends a request to the server.

-- The server computer performs a read operation in the socket.
+- The server station reads from the socket.

 - If a response to the message is required, the server sends a response to the client computer.

-Step 3: Ending the communication To end the communication, close the socket from the client machine with SocketClose.
-Remark: you also have the ability to end the communication from the server.
+Step 3: End of communication To end the communication, close the socket from the client machine with SocketClose.
+Note: it is also possible to terminate the call from the server station.
 Transmission mode of information The transmission mode of the message defines the mode used to specify the length of the message.
 Several methods are available to find out the length of message during the communication between sockets.
-Method 1: WINDEV mode: By default, the number of characters in the message is specified at the beginning of message.
+Method 1: WINDEV mode: By default, the number of characters of the message is indicated at the beginning of the message..
 This transmission mode is recommended when the sockets are used to communicate between two WINDEV applications.

-The message has the following format: "Hello World<EOF>" Method 3: standard mode with buffer: Corresponds to the standard mode optimized for the most frequently used protocols on Internet.
+The message is in the form: "Hello World<EOF>".
+Method 3: Standard mode with buffer: Corresponds to the standard mode optimized for the protocols most commonly used on the Internet.

 SocketChangeTransmissionMode allows you to modify the transmission mode used.